canonical/charm-relation-interfaces/README.md

   - `charms.yaml` file consisting of a list of any `providers` and `requirers` known to adhere to the specification.
   - a `interface_tests` directory in which you can put python files containing interface tests.
 Read more about interface tests [here](./README_INTERFACE_TESTS.md)
 - under `docs/`, the json schemas generated from the pydantic schemas.
 You can use command `tox -e build-json-schemas` to generate them automatically.
 Do not edit those files manually.
+- in this repo's root `README.md`, add the interface to the table, if applicable.

 To quickly get started, see the [template interface](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/__template__/v0) for a template of what to include and how it should be structured.